Yahoo reverses course on plan to spin off Alibaba stake

 The plan to spin off the Alibaba stake would have been far simpler, he added.

-Yahoo has struggled to grow its Internet business, which includes selling search and display ads on its news and sports sites and email service, in the face of competition from Alphabet Inc’s Google and Facebook Inc.
+Yahoo has struggled to grow its Internet business, which includes selling search and display ads on its news and sports sites and email service, in the face of competition from Alphabet Inc’s (GOOGL.O) Google and Facebook Inc (FB.O).

 But Yahoo.com still ranks fifth in terms of daily visits, according to monitoring firm Alexa, and this could make it an attractive target for a telecom carrier or private equity.

-The chief executive of CBS, Leslie Moonves, said the media company would not pursue Yahoo, speaking at an event earlier this month.
+The chief executive of CBS (CBS.N), Leslie Moonves, said the media company would not pursue Yahoo, speaking at an event earlier this month.

 Yahoo also announced that Max Levchin, co-founder of PayPal Holdings Inc, was resigning from the board because of the demands on his time, “not due to any disagreement with Yahoo on any matter related to Yahoo’s operations, policies or practices.”